thoth-tech/documentation/docs/OnTrack/Documentation/Spike-Frontend-Documentation-Investigation.md

   comment. ‘\*’ indicates that the comment is part of the documentation.
 The actual documentation

-  happens by using some of the common JSDoc tags like '@param', '@returns', '@private' and many more.
+  happens by using some of the common JSDoc tags like '@returns', '@private' and many more.

   Lastly, we will close and mark the end of comment by using ‘\*’ symbol.